 8. Bring history to life

 See history come to life as you tour the park located in Plover and learn more about the history of the Stevens Point Area.
-From Memorial Day to Labor Day, Heritage Park is open on weekends or by appointment.
+From Memorial Day to Labor Day, Heritage Park is open Thursday, Friday, and Saturday from noon to 4pm or by appointment.

 Looking for specific dates and times?
 Visit their website for up-to-date information.